ami-onodera/ami-onodera/README.md

 # Hey there 👋

 I'm Ami, from São Paulo - Brazil 🇧🇷 and living in Berlin - Germany 🇩🇪 .
 I am an ex-Art Director and Community Manager, now studying to become a Front-End Developer.
-I've gratudated from Le Wagon's full-stack web development bootcamp in June 2020, and I am currently a Teacher Assistant for the next batches in Berlin.
+I've gratudated from Le Wagon's full-stack web development bootcamp in June 2020, and I am currently a Teacher Assistant for the next batches in Berlin, Brasília and Rio de Janeiro.
 I am working hard on developing my skills so I can land my first job as a Front-End developer.

 _**I am looking for my first job as a Junior Front-End developer and open to opportunities in Berlin area or remote. 🙌**_